-One thing that has been consistent about the new Apple TV box is that its the physical design will remain the same.
+One consistent feature about all the new Apple TV box is that its the physical design will remain the same.

 According to 9to5mac, a new remote is in the works.
 The current Siri voice remote is not much loved and not ideal for gaming, and what we’ve head about this steaming player is that it’s being positioned as a gaming device.
 According to Appleinsider, the new remote is being referred to internally as B519.
 This compares to current Siri remote, which has a designation of B439.

 What features will the new Apple TV box 2021 have?

 The current box packs a powerful A10X chipset, but info uncovered in iOS 13.4 suggests the new streamer will bump that up to A12 or A13 for better gaming performance.

-It’ll feature tvOS 14, of that we can be sure of.
-New features to tvOS include access to HomeKit-enabled video cameras and accessories through Siri or Control Centre.
+Other features that arrived in the tvOS 14 included access to HomeKit-enabled video cameras and accessories through Siri or Control Centre.
 If an owner has a smart home set-up they can receive doorbell notifications on the big screen, which will show live feeds of who is at the door.

 Multi-user capabilities have expanded to include Apple Arcade, with instant resumption so players can pick up from where they left off.
 Gamers can switch between users through Control Centre, and that’s where info about game progress, Game Center achievements, leaderboards and friends are stored.

 The Apple TV platform now has support for Xbox controllers in the Xbox Elite 2 and Adaptive controller.
 There’s also support for YouTube 4K, and Picture-in-Picture (PIP) support is available across the Apple TV system, supported by AirPlay, which can stream in 4K.
-Whenever the new Apple TV box launches, you can look forward to enjoying all of these features and whatever else Apple has cooked up their sleeves.
+When the new Apple TV box launches, you can look forward to enjoying all of these features and whatever else Apple has cooked up their sleeves.